daoyandex/HW-11/ELK-files/ES/elasticsearch-install.md

 https://www.elastic.co/guide/en/elasticsearch/reference/current/elasticsearch-keystore.html

-Use the following command to retrieve the password for http.p12:

-bin/elasticsearch-keystore show xpack.security.http.ssl.keystore.secure_password
+Use the following command to retrieve the password for http.p12: bin/elasticsearch-keystore show xpack.security.http.ssl.keystore.secure_password
-Use the following command to retrieve the password for transport.p12:

-bin/elasticsearch-keystore show xpack.security.transport.ssl.keystore.secure_password
+Use the following command to retrieve the password for transport.p12: bin/elasticsearch-keystore show xpack.security.transport.ssl.keystore.secure_password

 Next steps
-edit

 You now have a test Elasticsearch environment set up.
 Before you start serious development or go into production with Elasticsearch, you must do some additional setup:

 Learn how to configure Elasticsearch: